-Consider the graphs $G{2k-1,k}$, $k \geq 2$.
+Consider the graphs $G{2k-1,k}$, $k \ge 2$.
 As observed earlier, $\operatorname{tdom}(G{2k-1,k}) = 1$ and hence Staller wins the S-game.
 On the other hand, Dominator wins the D-game.
 The main idea of Dominator is to select k vertices from the set [2k-1] and two vertices among the other vertices, so that these k+2 vertices form a total dominating set.
-This goal can be easily achieved by playing in the same bipartition part of $G{2k-1,k}$ as Staller's previous move.
+This goal can be easily achieved by following Staller's moves in the bipartition parts of $G{2k-1,k}$.

 We next demonstrate that the Petersen graph P is S. This example is in particular interesting because tdom(P) = 2.
 In the S-game, due to the symmetries of the graph, s'1 can be an arbitrary vertex, and Dominator's reply can be on a neighbor of s'1 or on a vertex at distance 2 from s'1 .
 After Dominator's first move, Staller has a strategy which forces Dominator's replies (otherwise she wins the game even sooner) and in both cases, the strategy ends with Staller isolating a vertex.
-The strategies are presented on Figure 2, where in both cases, she wins by isolating one of the two black vertices.
+The strategies are presented on Figure 1, where in both cases, she wins by isolating one of the two black vertices.